 Trek with your family to Ghorepani Poon Hill.
 It will be an introductory trek for your children- a breakthrough trek for many future adventures in your children’s life.
 The famous vantage point of Annapurna Region, Poon Hill is the highlight of this trek.
 You can see the sunrise over the panorama of Annapurna range, Dhaulagiri, Fishtail and surrounding mountain peaks from Poon Hill.
 The highest point of the trek is Poon Hill situated at 3210 meters.

-Enjoy the local hospitality in the area, inhabited by the ethnic groups like Gurungs and Magars.
+Enjoy the local hospitality in the area, inhabited by ethnic groups like Gurungs and Magars.
 You will also get to relax by taking a hot spring bath too.
 You can do Ghorepani Poon Hill Trek in around 9 days but can be shortened!
 If you start and end the trek in Pokhara, it can be shortened to 4 days.

 Trekking to Dhampus and Australian Camp with your family is a great option.
 Start your day with a mesmerizing sunrise over Annapurna and Dhaulagiri range from Sarangkot and trek to Australian Camp.
-Australian camp features astounding views of Annapurna Massif and neighbouring mountains.
-Walkthrough lush jungle on your way to Dhampus.
+Australian camp features astounding views of Annapurna Massif and neighboring mountains.
+Walk through lush jungle on your way to Dhampus.
 Enjoy the hospitality of the locals in a Gurung village, Dhampus which overlooks stunning views of Annapurna Massif, Fishtail and Annapurna South.
 You can enjoy this easy and scenic trek with family in 2 days where the starting and ending point will be Pokhara.
 You will be attaining a maximum elevation of 2050 meters at Australian Camp.

 Trek to Mohare Danda, a hill located between mountains like Annapurna and Dhaulagiri.
 Mohare Danda (Hill) trek is an awesome trek to enjoy with your family.
-The hill overlooks the breathtaking views of Annapurna and Dhaulagiri range and is also popular for amazing sunrises and sunsets over the Himalayan range.
+The hill overlooks the breathtaking views of the Annapurna and Dhaulagiri range and is also popular for amazing sunrises and sunsets over the Himalayan range.
 Trek through lush forest with oak, bamboo, and rhododendron trees.
 Experience the warm hospitality of Gurungs and Magars and get a glimpse of their daily life.
 It will take around 10 to 12 days to do this trek.

 Get help from our travel specialists for holiday ideas that matches your interests.